 Gynecomastia surgery is outpatient surgery meaning patients can go home the same day after surgery.
 Following your gyno procedure, the downtime will be proportional to the extent of surgery, with cases involving skin excision being the longest course.
 Generally speaking, one can return to a desk job within three to five days.
 Strenuous exercise should be avoided for three weeks post surgery.
 Vitally important is the use of a compression vest.
 A vest should be worn for a minimum of 4 weeks post gynecomastia surgery to allow the tissues to tighten and reduce potential space for fluid collection.
 Vests can be worn under normal clothes.
 Patients may remove the vests for showering, but should wear the vests all other times.

-If you have questions on gynecomastia please visit the the FAQ page.
-If you would like to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323‑975‑1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.
+If you have further questions on how to treat gyneocmastia and male breast reduction surgery, please visit the the FAQ page.
+If you would like to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323-975-1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.